 Beijing, November 4th - November 6th, 2017

-The first part of the conference will take place on Peking University’s campus, as a sub-forum of the 2017 Beijing Forum.
-It will focus on Sino-African development cooperation, and will be organized along four thematic panels: (1) Understanding the scope and institutional landscape of China’s development cooperation in Africa, (2) China’s emerging non-profit sector (people-to-people cooperation), (3) Free trade zones and industrial development projects in Africa, (4) China’s relations with bilateral and multilateral donors in Africa.
+The first part of the conference takes place on Peking University’s campus, as a sub-forum of the 2017 Beijing Forum.
+It focuses on Sino-African development cooperation, and is be organized along four thematic panels: (1) Understanding the scope and institutional landscape of China’s development cooperation in Africa, (2) China’s emerging non-profit sector (people-to-people cooperation), (3) Free trade zones and industrial development projects in Africa, (4) China’s relations with bilateral and multilateral donors in Africa.
 We are aiming for an audience of scholars and practitioners from Africa, China and other parts of the world.
 The panels will feature academic presentations, which will then be discussed by distinguished respondents from government, international organizations and civil society.
 This provides a unique opportunity for scholars to communicate their findings to practitioners and to incorporate the practitioners’ feedback and insights.